 Personally, I love the Italian train system.
 It’s clean, well-connected to all major cities and smaller towns, fast, and reasonably inexpensive.
 I’ve actually discovered that many train trips in Italy will take you farther and cost less than train traveling through the United States, specifically into New York City.

 You can use Omio to do a round-up search for all of your train time options going to and from Pisa.

 Where to Stay in Pisa

-If you’re looking for an incredible European hostel for your 24 hours in Pisa, take a look at Safestay Pisa.
+- Hostel stay – If you’re looking for an incredible European hostel for your 24 hours in Pisa, take a look at Safestay Pisa.
 While it’s a bit outside the city center, it’s only a five-minute walk away from Pisa Centrale Stazione, and they cater specifically to vegetarian dietary needs.

-A great budget option for staying overnight in Pisa is Hotel Astor.
+- Budget hotel – A great budget option for staying overnight in Pisa is Hotel Astor.
 You’ll get a feel for Pisa’s local side, since it’s a quick, 15-minute walk, on the other side of the Arno River from Piazza dei Miracoli.
 I stayed at Hotel Astor for a week, and it was a clean, safe spot to return to every night after teaching.

-Only steps from Piazza dei Miracoli, Hotel Pisa Tower truly lives up to its name.
+- Close to the Leaning Tower of Pisa – Only steps from Piazza dei Miracoli, Hotel Pisa Tower truly lives up to its name.
 This is an ideal choice if you’re interested in walking outside your hotel door and immediately in sight of the historic structure.
 And, if you’re planning to drive to Pisa, they also have on-site parking.